robertmoro/MagicLightingRemote/README.md

 # MagicLightingRemote
-Control a Magic Lighting LED bulb using a PC and an Arduino
+Control a Magic Lighting LED light using a PC and an Arduino